-She is a past recipient of the YWCA of Maricopa County's Sports Leader Award, was recognized by the Phoenix Business Journal as one of the Women in Business honorees and was also an Athena Award honoree.
-She has received the Joyce Holsey Award of Excellence from the Black Women Lawyer's Association and has been recognized as one of the Arizona Foothills Magazine's "Women Who Move the Valley."
-Since 2014, she has been recognized by Republic Media as one of the 50 Highest Ranking Women in Business in Arizona, and has also received the Spotlight on Success Award from One Community for her commitment to diversity.
+Lee is a past recipient of the YWCA of Maricopa County's Sports Leader Award, was recognized by the Phoenix Business Journal as one of the Women in Business honorees and was an Athena Award honoree.
+She has received the Joyce Holsey Award of Excellence from the Black Women Lawyer's Association and has been recognized as one of Arizona Foothills magazine's "Women Who Move the Valley."
+In 2014, she was recognized by Republic Media as one of the 50 Highest Ranking Women in Business in Arizona, and has also received the Spotlight on Success Award from One Community for her commitment to diversity.
 Lee was recognized by AZBusiness magazine one of the 50 Most Influential Women in Arizona, and has also received the Spotlight on Success Award from One Community for her commitment to diversity.
 In 2016, Lee was recognized by the Arizona Chapter of the Association of Corporate Counsel as Attorney of the Year for private, medium-sized companies.
-Most recently, she was the recipient of the 2017 Positively Powerful Women Global Leader Award, and in 2018 was recognized by the Sports Business Journal as a Game Changer.
+In 2017, she was the recipient of the 2017 Positively Powerful Women Global Leader Award, and in 2018 was recognized by the Sports Business Journal as a Game Changer.
 In 2019, Phoenix magazine placed Lee on its first-ever list of the “Great 48,” comprised of 48 of the Valley’s most influential people.
 Also in 2019, Lee was recognized by the Arizona State Bar Association as Outstanding In-House Counsel of the year and in 2020 by the WISE Arizona Chapter as a “Woman of Distinction”.